Time

 If you’re looking to earn extra revenue from your channel, these are the main factors that affect how much you can earn from ads on YouTube.

-1. Content Niche
+1. Niche & Content Type

 One of the most critical factors influencing YouTube ad revenue is your niche.
 Certain topics naturally attract higher RPM (Revenue Per Mille) rates, allowing creators in those spaces to earn significantly more compared to others in lower-RPM niches.

-For example, technology and finance tend to have a high RPM because most people are interested in those topics.
+Finance and business tend to have a high RPM because most people are interested in those topics.
 This makes these niches more attractive to advertisers.
-In contrast, broader topics like lifestyle or pranks may earn less due to lower advertiser demand or audience engagement.
+With a million views you can earn up to $12,000, getting to keep $6,000 for yourself after revenue share.

 If your niche has a large, targeted audience, advertisers compete more for ad placements, driving up CPM (Cost Per Mille) rates.
 This means choosing a niche that interests you while also having high earning potential can greatly impact your success.